-Psoriatic arthritis (PsA) is an inflammatory disease that leads to both pain and swelling in your joints.
+Psoriatic arthritis (PsA) is an inflammatory disease that causes pain, swelling, and stiffness in your joints.
+People with PsA most

 - scaly patches of skin